Frequently Asked Questions

 How do I initiate transactions against my sponsored project accounts?

 The process of charging expenditures to a sponsored project varies depending on the type of expense.
-Please contact the Grants Business Management team in the Office of Research for assistance with your purchasing and hiring needs.
+Please contact the ND Research Administration for assistance with your purchasing and hiring needs.

 What happens when an award has ended?